 4 Easy Yet Effective Ways to Create Transactional Emails

-What Is A Transactional Email?
+What Is Transactional Email?

 1. Subject Line Strategy

-We all know that “Subject line” is one of the most crucial elements of an email marketing campaign.
-But, when it comes to transactional emails most marketers don’t pay them the attention they deserve.
-Don’t make this mistake.
-Here’re a few ways to optimize your subject lines:
+However, when it comes to transactional email subject lines, most marketers don’t pay them the attention they deserve.
+Don’t make this mistake—they are just as important as any other email.
+Here are a few ways to optimize your subject lines:

 Add clarity: Inboxes are jam-packed these days and people will only take a glance at your email before deciding whether to open it or ignore it.
 So the more clear and succinct your subject line is, the better your open rates will be.